h2oai/h2o-3/h2o-docs/src/product/data-science/rulefit.rst

     - If the model_type is ``rules``, the algorithm fits a linear model only to the rule feature set (no linear terms can become important).
     - If the model_type is ``linear``, the algorithm fits a linear model only to the original feature set (no rule terms can become important).

+- **remove_duplicates**: Specify whether to remove rules which are identical to an earlier rule.
+Defaults to true.

 - **rule_generation_ntrees**: Specify the number of trees for tree ensemble.
 Defaults to 50.

 - `weights_column <algo-params/weights_column.html>`__: Specify a column to use for the observation weights, which are used for bias correction.
 The specified ``weights_column`` must be included in the specified ``training_frame``.

    **Python only:** To use a weights column when passing an H2OFrame to ``x`` instead of a list of column names, the specified ``training_frame`` must contain the specified ``weights_column``.

    **Note:** Weights are per-row observation weights and do not increase the size of the data frame.
 This is typically the number of times a row is repeated, but non-integer values are supported as well.
 During training, rows with higher weights matter more due to the larger loss function pre-factor.

+Hyperparameters
+'''''''''''''''

 - `distribution <algo-params/distribution.html>`__: Specify the distribution (i.e. the loss function).
 The options are AUTO, bernoulli, multinomial, gaussian, poisson, gamma, laplace, quantile, huber, or tweedie.

    - If the distribution is ``bernoulli``, the response column must be 2-class categorical.
    - If the distribution is ``quasibinomial``, the response column must be numeric and binary.
    - If the distribution is ``multinomial``, the response column must be categorical.
    - If the distribution is ``poisson``, the response column must be numeric.
    - If the distribution is ``tweedie``, the response column must be numeric.
    - If the distribution is ``gaussian``, the response column must be numberic.
    - If the distribution is ``gamma``, the response column must be numeric.
    - If the distribution is ``fractionalbinomial``, the response column must be numeric between 0 and 1.
    - If the distribution is ``negativebinomial``, the response column must be numeric and non-negative.
    - If the distribution is ``ordinal``, the response column must be categorical with at least 3 levels.
    - If the distribution is ``AUTO``,

       - and the response is **Enum** with cardinality = 2, then the family is automatically determined as **bernoulli**.
       - and the response is **Enum** with cardinality > 2, then the family is automatically determined as **multinomial**.
       - and the response is numeric (**Real** or **Int**), then the family is automatically determined as **gaussian**.

-- **remove_duplicates**: Specify whether to remove rules which are identical to an earlier rule.
-Defaults to true.
+- `seed <algo-params/seed.html>`__: Specify the random number generator (RNG) seed for algorithm components dependent on randomization.
+The seed is consistent for each H2O instance so that you can create models with the same starting conditions in alternate configurations.
+This value defaults to -1 (time-based random number).

 Interpreting a RuleFit Model
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~